Elections: privacy notice

 Who are the people collecting your data?

-The Head of Governance at Hounslow Council, Peter Large, is the Electoral Registration Officer and Returning Officer.
+The Chief Executive of Hounslow Council, Niall Bolger is the Electoral Registration Officer and Returning Officer.

 The Laws that Govern the Collection and Use of this Data